principleWindows/win-principle-2022/labs/lab_3/lab_3_1.md

 ![](pix/add_class_cs.png)

 2. Select `Visual C# Items` and choose `Class`, and input the `Name` of the Edit Box with `DllTest.cs`.
-Click the `Add` button to create a mew .cs file called `DllTest.cs` added to the project.
+Click the `Add` button to create a new .cs file called `DllTest.cs` added to the project.

 ![](pix/add_class.png)

 3. In the editor window, select the tab for `DllTest.cs` if it's already opened.
-If not, in the Solution Explorer`, double-click `DllTest.cs` in the Source Files folder to open it.
+If not, in the `Solution Explorer`, double-click `DllTest.cs` in the Source Files folder to open it.

 4. In the editor, replace the contents of `DllTest.cs` with the following codes: